On this page

 New receptions and preventative measures in custodial environments

-Any new inmates entering our system are quarantined for a 14-day period.
+All new inmates entering our system are quarantined for a 10-day period.
 Previously, inmates were cohorted and could interact with a small group of other inmates also in quarantine.
-Due to the transmissibility of the Delta strain, inmates are now housed by themselves or with one other person (depending on specific needs) for this 14-day period.
-During the quarantine period inmates are closely monitored, they are also tested for COVID-19 when they first arrive at the centre and on day-12 before being cleared to join the main population.
+Due to the transmissibility of the Delta and Omicron strains, inmates are now housed by themselves or with one other person (depending on specific needs) for this 10-day period.
+During the quarantine period inmates are closely monitored, they are also tested for COVID-19 when they first arrive on day 1 and then again on day 10 before being cleared to join the main population.

 Essential services are still available to inmates during the quarantine period and our staff work hard to ensure these inmates have regular access to phones and support services.